rabbitmq/rabbitmq-website/site/queues.md

 When publishing happens on multiple connections or channels, their sequences of messages will be routed concurrently and interleaved.

-Consuming applications can assume that initial deliveries (those where the `redelivered` property is set to `false`) to a single consumer are performed in the same FIFO order as they were enqueued.
+Consuming applications can assume that **initial deliveries** (those where the `redelivered` property is set to `false`) to a single consumer are performed in the same FIFO order as they were enqueued.
+For **repeated deliveries** (the `redelivered` property is set to `true`), original ordering can be affected by the timing of consumer acknowledgements and redeliveries, and thus not guaranteed.

 In case of multiple consumers, messages will be dequeued for delivery in the FIFO order but actual delivery will happen to multiple consumers.
 If all of the consumers have